Jira

 From the Issues tab of an Initiative, you can automatically create a Jira ticket from a failing rule.

-You can read more about creating Jira issues from Initiatives in our walkthrough.
+Read about creating Jira issues from Initiatives in the documentation: Creating issues based on initiatives.

 Dev homepage